-When investigating threats to Australia’s security, the ASIO Act allows us to do certain things which would otherwise be unlawful.
+When investigating threats to Australia’s security, the ASIO Act and Telecommunications (Interception and Access) Act 1979 allow us to do certain things which would otherwise be unlawful.
 Use of these special powers is strictly limited by legislation and is available to us only when authorised by a warrant.
-Special powers provided for by the ASIO Act can allow the Organisation to enter and search premises, intercept and examine items in the mail, install and monitor surveillance devices, monitor telecommunications, and remotely access computers.
+Special powers provided for by these Acts can allow the Organisation to enter and search premises, intercept and examine items in the mail, install and monitor surveillance devices, monitor telecommunications, and remotely access computers.

-Our use of special powers by warrant is approved by the Attorney-General.
+Warrants authorising our use of special powers must be approved by the Attorney-General.

 The Minister’s Guidelines for ASIO require that, wherever possible, ASIO uses the least intrusive method available to collect security intelligence.
 All of ASIO’s activity, including the use of special powers, is subject to rigorous oversight and accountability through a range of mechanisms.